fauna-labs/fauna-serverless-saas-workshop/Lab1/README.md

   * Naviate to __Security__ > __Keys__
   * Click **New Key**
   * Role = **Admin**
-  * Provife a name for the key
+  * Provide a name for the key
   * Copy the value, you will not be able to see it again.
 * Save API Key from previous step into [/scripts/.env](./scripts/.env)